 Live podcasting is a good strategy when you want to connect with your audience on a more personal level.
 If you need more convincing, here are the key benefits of hosting a live podcast:

+- It allows collaboration with others.
 You can easily collaborate with other podcasters, influencers or experts in your field.
-You can invite them to join you on stage or as a guest and create a unique and interesting show that your audience will love.
+You can invite them to join you in your studio or as a guest and create a unique and interesting show that your audience will love.

-A live podcast is unedited and spontaneous, which can give you a sense of excitement and your viewers a sense of inclusion that's hard to beat.
+- It's fun.
+A live podcast is unedited and spontaneous.
+Even if you make a plan ahead of time, there could be surprises while you’re streaming.
+It gives you a sense of excitement and your viewers a sense of inclusion that's hard to beat.

 Types of live podcasts

 Live podcasts come in many different types and formats, so there's something for everyone to enjoy.
-Before you broadcast your first live episode, explore these formats to decide which ones best suit your goals.
+Before your first podcast live stream, explore these formats to decide which ones best suit your goals.

 Panel shows